alexch/codelikethis/public/projects/rpn_calculator.md

     npm test

-Keep writing code until each and every spec is passing.
+Keep writing code until each and every test is passing.

+>Don't move on to the next test until you've got the preceeding test passing

 Add your own specs to this file...